Our goal is to shift the power dynamics through consultation

 We facilitated the disposition and reburial of human remains belonging to 43 individuals and 126 associated funerary objects, which represent all of the human remains and associated funerary objects known to have been in control of the University.

 To accomplish this, we developed and implemented a strategic plan for NAGPRA compliance.
 During implementation, we developed and distributed a Summary and Inventories.
 We developed a NAGPRA Consultation/Documentation grant, which funded inter-Tribal consultations that we planned and facilitated.
 Jan provided NAGPRA training to administrators, legal counsel, and faculty.
-We provided planning support for reburial, and Claire prepared the ancestors for transport and reburial.
+We provided planning support for reburial, and Claire prepared the individuals for transport and reburial.
 We also provided technical assistance in the development of a NAGPRA policy and procedures.

-January 2019 – Present
+January 2019 – July 2022

 Reedley College, Reedley, CA